jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 You know when a salesman pitches something like an extended warranty.
 Lacking good qualities to attract interest, he resorts to catchy words and false urgency to push a questionable product.

-If today's ideologues feel similarly in-your-face, that's because the Right and Left are sales departments for aging products.
+If today's ideologues feel similarly in-your-face, that's because the Right and Left are sales departments.
 Everything from SUVs, corporate healthcare, and for-profit prisons on the Right.
 To EVs, government healthcare, and university education on the Left.
 Each side oversells the good parts, plays down the bad, uses catchphrases like "liberty" and "justice" to appeal to their customers, and creates an urgency that it's "use my products, or else the other side will ruin society."

 Our politics is falling apart because both sides are getting desperate.
 Their products are old, ineffective, and not selling.
 This book teaches a new kind of politics.
 One that uses modern technology to fix problems today so our kids, country, and planet have a better tomorrow.